insertmike/sem/use-cases/use-case-10.md

-# USE CASE: 10 Produce a report on all the countries in the world organised by largest population to smallest organised by continent
+# USE CASE: 10 All the cities in a country organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a Developer I want to produce a report of all the countries in a continent organised by largest population to smallest so that I can see which country has the biggest population in the continent.
+As a Developer I want to produce a report of all the cities in a country organised by largest population to smallest.
+So that I can see which countries are in the top N of the most populated in a continent.

+---

-### Scope
+### Scope </h3> Organisation

-Company

-### Level
+---

-Primary task
+### Level </h3> Primary task

-### Preconditions
+---

-Database contains all countries in the world organised by largest population to smallest organised by continent.
+### Preconditions </h3> Database contains all of the country data.

+---
-### Success End Condition

-A successful report is available on all the countries organised by the given condition organised by continent.
+### Success End Condition </h3> A report is available for the organisation.

+---
-### Failed End Condition

-No report is produced.
+### Failed End Condition </h3> No report is produced.

+---

-### Primary Actor
+### Primary Actor </h3> Organisation.

-Developer.

-### Trigger

-A report of all countries has been produced.
+---

+### Trigger </h3> A request for country information of all cities in a country in desc. order by population to sent to organisation.

+---

 ## MAIN SUCCESS SCENARIO

-1.There is a country information request.
+1. Organisation requests city information in the country (desc. order by population)
-2.Developer extracts current country information for all countries.
+2. Developer extracts current city of the country information.
-3.Developer provides report about the countries organised by largest population to smallest organised by continent.
+3. Developer provides report to organisation.

+---

 ## EXTENSIONS